Major Groups > Puffballs & Others > Scleroderma > Scleroderma citrinum

 Some authors call the mushrooms in Scleroderma "earthballs," to emphasize their differences from fleshier puffballs.
 Many Scleroderma species have tough outer rinds, and Scleroderma citrinum has a rind that is scaly and hard.
 When sliced, the rind stains pinkish.
 Inside, the spore mass is initially white, but soon begins to turn dark purple to purple-black, from the center outwards.

-Another little Scleroderma citrinum tidbit: it is the only mushroom that plays host to Boletus parasiticus, an extremely odd little bolete that actually parasitizes this puffball.
+Scleroderma citrinum is the only mushroom that plays host to Pseudoboletus parasiticus, an extremely odd little bolete that actually parasitizes this puffball.
 See the illustration to the right.
 Go figure!

 Description: